rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 * Have you demonstrably contributed to open source?
 I may look at your github profile to see what contributions you have made, how popular those contributions are, or how popular you are.
 * How appreciative are you?
 Have you starred this project that you are seeking help from?
 Have you starred _any_ github project?
 And the above two kind of feed into ...
 * Attitude.
 Some people feel that they are doing me and the world a great favor by just pointing out that there is a problem whose solution would greatly benefit them.
-(This might account partially those that have this attitude often don't read or follow instructions such as those given here.)
+(This might account partially for the fact that those that have this attitude often don't read or follow instructions such as those given here.)

 # Confidentiality of Bug Reports